kaustubhbhavsar/gpt-information-extractor/README.md

 The codebase has been meticulously documented, incorporating comprehensive docstrings and comments.
 Please review these annotations, as they provide valuable insights into the functionality and operation of the code.

+Lastly, I would like to extend my appreciation to <a href='https://www.paulosalem.com/'>Paulo Salem</a> for providing the initial proof of concept (POC) that served as the foundation for this application.
+Through further development and enhancements, including optimizations, I was able to create a more robust and advanced version.

 <p align="right">(<a href="#top">back to top</a>)</p>